progit/progit/fi/02-git-basics/01-chapter2.markdown

 ### Using a GUI to Visualize History ###

-If you like to use a more graphical tool to visualize your commit history, you may want to take a look at a Tcl/Tk program called gitk that is distributed with Git.
+If you like to use a more graphical tool to visualize your commit history, you may want to take a look at a Tcl/Tk program called `gitk` that is distributed with Git.
 Gitk is basically a visual `git log` tool, and it accepts nearly all the filtering options that `git log` does.
-If you type gitk on the command line in your project, you should see something like Figure 2-2.
+If you type `gitk` on the command line in your project, you should see something like Figure 2-2.

 Insert 18333fig0202.png
 Figure 2-2.
 The gitk history visualizer.

 You can see the commit history in the top half of the window along with a nice ancestry graph.
 The diff viewer in the bottom half of the window shows you the changes introduced at any commit you click.

 ## Undoing Things ##

 At any stage, you may want to undo something.
 Here, we’ll review a few basic tools for undoing changes that you’ve made.
-Be careful, because you can’t always undo some of these undos.
+Be careful, because you can’t always revert some of these undos.
 This is one of the few areas in Git where you may lose some work if you do it wrong.

 ### Changing Your Last Commit ###